Drum machine: Digital sampling

-The Linn LM-1 Drum Computer, released in 1980 at $4,995, was the first drum machine to use digital samples.
+The Linn LM-1 Drum Computer, released in 1980 at $4,995, was the first commercially released drum machine to use digital samples.
 It also featured rhythmic concepts such as swing factors, shuffle, accent, and real-time programming.
 Only about 500 were ever made, but its effect on the music industry was extensive.
 Its distinctive sound almost defines 1980s pop, and it can be heard on hundreds of hit records from the era, including The Human League's Dare, Gary Numan's Dance, Devo's New Traditionalists, and Ric Ocasek's Beatitude.
 Prince bought one of the first LM-1s and used it on nearly all of his most popular albums, including 1999 and Purple Rain.

 Many of the drum sounds on the LM-1 were composed of two chips that were triggered at the same time, and each voice was individually tunable with individual outputs.
 Due to memory limitations, a crash cymbal sound was not available except as an expensive third-party modification.
 A cheaper version of the LM-1 was released in 1982 called the LinnDrum.
 Priced at $2,995, not all of its voices were tunable, but crash cymbal was included as a standard sound.
 Like its predecessor the LM-1, it featured swappable sound chips.
 The LinnDrum can be heard on records such as The Cars' Heartbeat City and Giorgio Moroder's soundtrack for the film Scarface.

 It was feared the LM-1 would put every session drummer in Los Angeles out of work and it caused many of L.A.'s top session drummers (Jeff Porcaro is one example) to purchase their own drum machines and learn to program them themselves in order to stay employed.
 Linn even marketed the LinnDrum specifically to drummers.